 Nice skirt, shame about me!

-More recently I treated myself to this purple Lululemon running skirt.
+More recently I treated myself to a purple Lululemon running skirt.
 So a huge thanks to Lululemon for giving this taller than average runner the confidence to run in a skirt.
 Now I just need to stop dazzling people with my bright white legs.

 Rant: social media induced maranoia